jfbilodeau/MagnusLiber/README.md

 3. Deploy either an [OpenAI `gpt-4` or `gpt-3-turbo` model](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/provisioned-get-started).
 4. Run `git clone https://github.com/jfbilodeau/MagnusLiber.git`
 5. Run `cd MagnusLiber`
-6. Edit `MagnusLiber.json` with your Azure OpenAI configuration
-    - Note: To avoid accidently committing keys to git, consider copying `MagnusLiber.json` to `MagnusLiber.dev.json` and configuring the later.
-The file `MagnusLiber.dev.json` will not be included in a `git commit`.
-7. Change directory in the demo you would like to execute and run it.
+6. Enter the directory of the demo you wish to run and review the instructions in `README.md`.
+All demos will require that the following environment variables be set:
+    - `OPENAI_URL`
+    - `OPENAI_KEY`
-    - For example:
+    - `OPENAI_DEPLOYMENT`
-    ```sh
-    cd powershell
-    ./MagnusLiber.ps1
-    ```

 ## Design Goal